-When a cruise line has 26 ships in the fleet with even more on order or being constructed, it can be easy to lose track.
+When a cruise line has around 24 ships in the fleet with even more on order or being constructed, it can be easy to lose track.
 Carnival Cruise Line is the largest cruise line in the world, and there are several different class ships with each being built and joining the fleet at different times.
 We’re going to keep track of the Carnival ships by age, so you don’t have to.

 Which is the Newest Carnival Cruise Ship?

 The very first Carnival cruise ship was the Mardi Gras, she wasn’t built for the cruise line but was the first ship for the newly formed Ted Arison Carnival Cruise Line at the time.
 The ship started sailing for Carnival in 1972 and ever since the “Fun Ships” have kept coming!
-Mardi Grad was over 27,200 gross tons which is a huge difference from the current newest ships in the fleet which is Carnival Horizon at 135,000 gross tons.
+Mardi Grad was over 27,200 gross tons which is a huge difference from the current newest ships in the fleet which is Carnival Panorama at 135,000 gross tons.

 We’ve already put together a list of the smallest to the largest Carnival cruise ships which you can take a look at here.